ViktorKugay/viktor-ku-blog/posts/query-string.md

 ## Query String Definition

-Query String is simple way to share data between client and server.
-The query is component of URI (Uniform Resource Identifier) — compact sequence of characters that identifies an abstract or physical resource.
+Query String is a simple way to share data between client and server.
+The query is a component of URI (Uniform Resource Identifier) — compact sequence of characters that identifies an abstract or physical resource.

 The generic URI syntax consists of a hierarchical sequence of components referred to as the scheme, authority, path, query, and fragment.
 The query component is indicated by the first question mark (“?”) character and terminated by a number sign (“#”) character or by the end of the URI.